 Reduction in the signs of skin ageing

 Bone health is very important, particularly as we get older.
-When women go through the menopause, the reduction in oestrogen can cause collagen levels to drop drastically.
-Bones are mainly comprised of collagen and calcium salts, so that drop in collagen levels can cause bone density to decrease, leaving bones more prone to breaking.
+When women go through the menopause, the reduction in oestrogen can cause collagen levels to drop.
+Bones contain a lot of collagen and calcium salts.
+Consequently, that drop in collagen levels can cause bone density to decrease, leaving bones more prone to breaking.

-Collagen peptides have been shown to boost the bone remodelling process to maintain bone density.
-In fact, a recent study found that peptide supplementation can influence the way bone cells are metabolised on many levels to help the body maintain its bone strength.
+Collagen peptides have shown themselves to boost the bone remodelling process.
+This can help maintain bone density.
+In fact, a recent study found that peptide supplementation can influence bone cell metabolisation on many levels.
+This will help the body maintain its bone strength.

-Many athletes, bodybuilders and fitness enthusiasts use collagen peptides to recover faster from workouts and training.
-During strenuous activity, the fibres of our muscles are strained and we get micro-tears that need time to heal, thereby strengthening the muscles.
+Many athletes, bodybuilders and fitness enthusiasts use collagen peptides.
+They help to recover faster from workouts and training.
+During strenuous activity, the fibres of our muscles become strained.
+Subsequently, we get micro-tears that need time to heal, thereby strengthening the muscles.

-Protein is essential for the repair and strengthening of muscle tissue, and collagen peptides include many of the amino acids required to achieve this.
+Protein is essential for the repair and strengthening of muscle tissue.
+Collagen peptides include many of the amino acids required to achieve this.
 As such, they can reduce recovery time to help you get back to training and improving performance.

 The bottom line